koschke/zwift/README.md

 Thus, a free ride `_` must not be followed by either `w` or `W`.

 That ends our formal description of workout specification.
 Thanks for bearing with me.
-You might find these explanations boring or complicated, but they are good to know when things go wrong and `zwift.py` complains about a syntax error in your workout specification.
+You might find these explanations boring or complicated, but they are good to know when things go wrong and `zwift.py` complains about a syntax error in your workout specification ([see also below](#how-do-I-read-syntax-error-reports).

+### How do I read syntax error reports?

 EXPLAIN SYNTAX ERROR REPORT

 ## What do I need to install on my computer to use the script?